Complying with our open access policy

 - the author accepted manuscript

 If you are unable to make the version of record or the author accepted manuscript open access, then post a preprint under a CC BY licence.
-We will accept this as compliant with the policy in these situations.
+We will accept this as compliant with the policy.

-Below we provide guidance on how you can make sure different versions of the article comply with the policy.
+The following guidance sets out how you can make sure different versions of the article comply with the policy.

 Version of Record (VoR)